 Looking for a rewards card that’s more than just a status statement?
 Here are the five metal credit cards worth checking out!

-One of the best things about the Chase Sapphire Reserve® is the large variety of ways that you can redeem your points.
+One of the best things about the card_name is the large variety of ways that you can redeem your points.
 Points can be redeemed for cash, gift cards, or travel.

 And even have more than one option for travel redemption.
-First, you can book travel directly through the Chase Ultimate Rewards portal.
+First, you can book travel directly through the Chase Ultimate Rewards® portal.
 And if you go this route, you’ll get 50% more value out of your points.
-Alternatively, you can transfer points to any of Chase’s travel partners, like Southwest Airlines, Flying Blue, Hyatt, and more.
+Alternatively, you can transfer points to any of Chase’s travel partners.

-This card does come with an annual fee that can be scary at first.
+This card does come with a $550 annual fee that can be scary at first.
 But when you take the $300 travel credit into account, that drops your actual out-of-pocket cost significantly.
-If that still sounds too high, you could consider the Reserves sister card, the Chase Sapphire Preferred®, which comes with a more modest $95 annual fee.
+If that still sounds too high, you could consider the Chase Sapphire Reserve®‘s sister card, the Chase Sapphire Preferred® Card, which comes with a more modest $95 annual fee.

 Wells Fargo Propel American Express: Best for No Annual Fee